SpeedCodeNpo/ng-exercises/README.md

 ### The output displayed should be:

-- Display an input element with a default placeholder value.
+- Display an input element with a default value.
-- The default placeholder value is defined in the component class.
-- Under the input-box display text showing the content of the input-box dunamically.
+- Under the input-box display text showing the same default value.
-- When the user types in the input box the text below updates with same value.
+- While the user types in the input box the text below needs to update with same value.

 ### Assignment hint :